mappingtools/mappingtools.github.io/docs/01-mapping-tools/02-installation.md

 :::

-### Wine {#wine}
+### Wine (Linux) {#wine}

 You can successfully run Mapping Tools on different operating systems with Wine.
 Most features will work correctly except memory reading and Geometry Dashboard.
 I recommend disabling Editor Reader in the Preferences, so Mapping Tools will not attempt memory reading every time it does something.

-1. Download and install [WineHQ](https://www.winehq.org/).
+1. Install [WineHQ](https://www.winehq.org/).
 Follow the installation instructions for your operating system.
+2. If you are using an Arch Linux distro, then you need to install GDI+ using Winetricks.
+3. Download and install [.NET 5 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) using Wine.
-2. Download and run the Mapping Tools installer with Wine.
+4. Download and run the Mapping Tools installer using Wine.
-3. Run Mapping Tools after the installation is complete.
+5. Run Mapping Tools after the installation is complete.

-This has been tested for Ubuntu 20.04 64-bit with wine-6.0.2 and wine-7.0.
+This has been tested with:
+- Ubuntu 20.04 64-bit with wine-6.0.2 and wine-7.0.
+- Manjaro KDE 21.3.7 with wine-7.1.

 ### Web-based {#web-based}